-In early April, just in time for Earth Day, the U.S. Fish and Wildlife Service proposed new wildlife protections for endangered animals.
-Under the new proposal, protections for the 300 animals currently listed would not change, however the policy could make a difference in the way future endangered animals are protected.
+If there is one thing that we apprecitate on an Everglades tour, it is wildlife.
+In early April, just in time for Earth Day, the U.S. Fish and Wildlife Service proposed new wildlife protections for endangered animals in Everglades National Park boat tours.
+Under the new proposal, protections for the 300 animals currently listed would not change, however the policy could make a difference in the way future endangered animals that are visible on our Everglades boat tours are protected.

 The draft rule would revise how the agency treats species considered at risk of endangerment under the Endangered Species Act.
-Instead of applying general protections for plants and animals that are at risk, the new rule would have tailored guidelines for each individual threatened species.
+Instead of applying general protections for plants and animals that are at risk, the new rule would have tailored guidelines for each individual threatened species that you could see on an Everglades excursion.
 This proposal is in response to the government’s belief that it can better protect at-risk plants and animals by creating specific rules for each one, as opposed to blanket rules for all.

-The Fish and Wildlife Service promises that if their new plan goes into effect, the rules for animals currently listed on the endangered species list would not be affected; thus, the animals’ protections would remain the same.
+The Fish and Wildlife Service promises that if their new plan goes into effect, the rules for animals currently listed on the endangered species list would not be affected; thus, the animals’ protections would remain the same at Everglades National Park airboat tours.

 The government has added 14 species as threatened or endangered since early 2017, with the most recent listing of the Louisiana pine snake.

 Everglades Holiday Park is a sanctuary for various plants and animals on the endangered species list.
-Touring our park allows visitors the opportunity to view these animals in their natural, undisturbed habitats.
-Our team works tirelessly to ensure we are protecting the Everglades and sustaining the life within it.
+Going on group airboat tours or private airboat tours allows visitors the opportunity to view these animals in their natural, undisturbed habitats.
+Our team works tirelessly to ensure we are protecting the Everglades and sustaining the life within it so that the next time that you go on an Everglades airboat tour, you can see all the animals you want.
+Contact us today to learn more about our Everglades tours, Miami airboat tours, and other Everglades boat events

 This entry was posted in Everglades Holiday Park Blog on .

-Within the last few weeks you may have noticed more locals fishing in the canals of South Florida.
-If you’re wondering whether they’re in on a secret that you aren’t – the answer is yes.
+Within the last few weeks our Everglades boat captains have noticed more locals fishing in the canals of South Florida, which you could see at Everglades National Park boat tours If you’re wondering whether they’re in on a secret that you aren’t – the answer is yes.
 What many Sunshine State locals know is that right now is the best time for bass fishing in South Florida.
 The reason?
 Seasonal changes have caused the water levels to decrease within the interior of the Everglades, forcing large amounts of bass and other animals toward the canals that the Everglades feed into.

-Although it is possible to catch bass in canals year-round, local fishermen swear by the ease with which they can catch a ton of fish during this lucky time of year.
+Although it is possible to catch bass in canals year-round or view them on Everglades National Park airboat tours, local fishermen swear by the ease with which they can catch a ton of fish during this lucky time of year.
 “Anybody can throw it and catch a fish”, says Everglades captain Alan Zaremba, who says there’s no such thing as a bad cast.
 Casting a line in the water this time of the year can also result in peacock bass, spotted sunfish, shellcrackers, speckled perch, and other kinds of fish.

-Locals look forward to this influx of bass every year.
+Locals and visitors who want to go on look forward to Everglades tours this influx of bass every year.
 The season typically ends when South Florida’s famous rainy summer season begins.
 This year, the rainy season isn’t expected to fully pick up until the end of May or the beginning of June, which will increase water levels once again.

-This time of year is a great opportunity to introduce younger children to easy fishing, potentially getting them hooked on the sport.
+This time of year is a great opportunity to introduce younger children to easy fishing, potentially getting them hooked on the sport or Everglades boat tours .
 As The Miami Herald says, “Just get your lure somewhere on the water and chances are excellent that you’ll get a bite.”

 This entry was posted in Everglades Holiday Park Blog on .